 This psychoactive cannabinoid affects the chemical receptors in the brain and nervous system that control mood, appetite, memory, pain sensations, and psychoactive perception.
 THC is responsible for the ‘high’ produced by traditional marijuana.
 You can rest assured that THC is not present in any goodleaf product.

-Terpenes are aromatic oils that are responsible for the wide variety of fragrant flavours and smells in Cannabis.
+Terpenes are aromatic oils that are responsible for the wide variety of fragrant flavours and smells in cannabis.
 Scientists have identified over 200 terpene varieties.
-They have powerful aromatherapy and mind-calming benefits – without any psychoactive qualities so you won’t feel any ‘high’.
-Terpenes and cannabinoids work together in harmony, resulting in an ‘entourage effect’ which enhances the potential CBD health properties.
+They have powerful aromatherapy and mind-calming benefits – without any psychoactive qualities.

 How safe is CBD, really?

-- Where was the hemp grown (continent, country, state, local area)?
+- Where was the hemp grown?
+This includes the continent, country, and local area.

 - Where was the product processed?
-Was is lab-tested by an independent third party?
+Was it lab-tested by an independent third party?

 - How was the CBD extracted?

 - What is the amount of CBD in each dosage?
-Do they fall under the legal threshold?
-(For optimal CBD drops safety according to the law, our recommended daily dose is 20mg.)
+The recommended dose according to the law is 20mg per day.

 - What other ingredients are listed?
-There shouldn’t be a long list of other stuff.
+There shouldn’t be a long list of other ingredients.